ROCm/hipSOLVER/README.md

                 int*              devInfo);
 ```

-## Workspace Management with the rocSOLVER Backend
+## Special Considerations with the rocSOLVER Backend
+Due to differences in implementation and API design between rocSOLVER and cuSOLVER, there are special considerations that should be taken into account when using hipSOLVER with the rocSOLVER backend.

 While many hipSOLVER functions (modeled after cuSOLVER functions) take a workspace pointer and size as arguments, rocSOLVER maintains its own internal device workspace by default.
 In order to take advantage of this feature, users may pass a null pointer for the `work` argument of any function when using the rocSOLVER backend, and the workspace will be automatically managed behind-the-scenes.

 Note that several functions - namely gesvd, getrs, and potrf_batched - will always use rocSOLVER's internal device workspace management.
 This may cause performance issues if combined with function calls that receive non-null `work` pointers, as the internal workspace will flip-flop between the user-provided and automatically allocated workspaces.
-It is recommended for programs that call gesvd, getrs, or potrf_batched to pass null pointers to function `work` arguments.
+It is recommended for programs that call gesvd, getrs, or potrf_batched to pass null pointers to the `work` arguments of all other functions.

+Additionally, unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
+As a result, the `info` argument of many functions will not be referenced or altered by the rocSOLVER backend, excepting those that provide info on singularities or convergence.

 ## Supported Functionality
 For a complete description of all the supported functions, see the corresponding backends' documentation